cfengine/documentation/overview/glossary.markdown

 #### Graphical user interface (GUI)

-As opposed to text / command line based interfaces, GUIs use icons, images, color, spacing, and more complex layouts to improve the user experience.
+In contrast to text / command-line-based interfaces, GUIs use icons, images, color, spacing, and more complex layouts to improve the user experience.

 The CFEngine GUI is called Mission Portal and is accessible via a web browser.
-It shows you useful information about your infrastructure, and provides easy ways to make changes.
+It shows you useful information about your infrastructure and provides easy ways to make changes.

 #### Host